 If you earned gains at the redemption, usually there’s no need for withholding tax since the amounts are net (net asset value) already.
 Now that is good news.

-Why rich and smart people have mutual funds and why you too should open one?
+Why rich and smart people have mutual funds and why you must open one?

 Mutual funds are not new to wealthy people as they have many and different financial wheels that drive their money wagon.
 If you are smart and wise, you too must have one or some already.
 I’m not gonna discuss about rich and smart people here as I’m just a commoner.
 And that’s no excuse to have a mutual fund too.
 I decided to have some mutual funds to diversify my money.